You may be entitled to additional financial support from the University or from other funding bodies depending on your circumstances.

 The Alternative Guide to Postgraduate Funding

 The Alternative Guide to Postgraduate Funding Online is all about alternative sources of funding – especially charities – which can make awards (fees, maintenance, research costs) to any student regardless of subject or nationality.
 The Alternative Guide Online contains a huge database of funding opportunities, comprehensive guidance and numerous tools to help you prepare a winning grant application.
-If you are a prospective student who has applied to the University, please contact the Library helpdesk to get an access PIN.
+If you are a prospective student who has applied to the University, please contact the Library Research Support Team to get an access PIN.